bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-maneuvers.md

 ### In Terms of Flight Path Angle

-If the maneuver does not occur at apoapsis, then we need to use Eq. {eq}`eq:plane-change-delta-v-scalar` to find $\Delta v$.
+If the maneuver does not occur at apoapsis, then we need to use @eq:plane-change-delta-v-scalar to find $\Delta v$.
 However, it may be more convenient to work with the velocity magnitude and the flight path angle, rather than the two velocity components.
 In that case, since:

 :::{math}
 :label: eq:plane-change-flight-path-components